mattermost/docs/source/manage/mmctl-command-line-tool.rst

 .. note::

-   - To change the store type to use the database, a System Admin needs to set a ``MM_CONFIG`` `environment variable </configure/configuration-in-your-database.html#create-an-environment-file>`_ and restart the Mattermost server.
+   - To change the store type to use the database, a System Admin needs to set a ``MM_CONFIG`` :ref:`environment variable <configure/configuration-in-your-database:create an environment file>` and restart the Mattermost server.
    - The ``migrate`` function requires local mode to be enabled.
 To do this, add the following line to your Mattermost Environment file:

       .. code-block:: sh